 So what does Google want?

-Let’s not beat around the bush here, Google is extremely focused on it’s users, nothing has changed there, but they are focused on their users because they want to sell their advertising and other associated products.
-They are still a big, powerful, agressive business, one that famously wants to ‘do no evil’, but still wants to rock the most successful and profitable advertising platform ever created.
+Let’s not beat around the bush here, Google is extremely focused on its users, nothing has changed there, but they are focused on their users because they want to sell their advertising and other associated products.
+They are still a big, powerful, aggressive business, one that famously wants to ‘do no evil’, but still, wants to rock the most successful and profitable advertising platform ever created.